Welcome to today's edition of the Rush 24-7 podcast.

 Elizabeth Edwards says she's not going to buy tangerines anymore.

-Uh she said that uh it's too big a carbon foot.
+She said that it's too big a carbon footprint.

-Mrs. Edwards said, uh, we we've been moving back to buy local, outlining a trade policy that acknowledges the carbon footprint of transporting fruit.
+Mrs. Edwards said, we've been moving back to buy local, outlining a trade policy that acknowledges the carbon footprint of transporting fruit.

 I live in North Carolina.

-I'll probably never eat a tangerine again, she said, speaking of a time when the fruit uh is reaches the price that it needs to be.
+I'll probably never eat a tangerine again, she said, speaking of a time when the fruit it reaches the price that it needs to be.

-Uh, she talked about sacrifice at her meeting, but Elizabeth's suggestion illustrated just how difficult it is to sell the specifics of sacrifice, asked about her comment immediately after the event.
+She talked about sacrifice at her meeting, but Elizabeth's suggestion illustrated just how difficult it is to sell the specifics of sacrifice.

-She avoided the question twice and then said she isn't sure.
+Asked about her comment immediately after the event, she avoided the question twice, then said she isn't sure.

 Would I add to the price of food?